sfk2021/frauddetection/README.md

 ## 🤖 Machine Learning

-Fraud detection is treated as a **binary classification problem**.

-The model learns patterns from historical transaction data and predicts one of two classes:
+Random Forest Classification

+The machine learning model used in this project is a Random Forest Classifier from the Scikit-learn library.

+The model was trained as a binary classification model to distinguish between legitimate and fraudulent credit card transactions.

+The target variable is the Class column:

-Class 0 → Legitimate Transaction
+0 → Legitimate Transaction

-Class 1 → Fraudulent Transaction
+1 → Fraudulent Transaction

-The dataset contains anonymized numerical features such as:

-* `Time`
-* `Amount`
-* `V1` through `V28`
-* `Class`

-The anonymized `V1`–`V28` features represent transformed transaction characteristics.

 ---